 Leverage

-The low investment minimums are great, but the real power lies in leveraging the crowdfunding model to access bigger deals than most investors can attain on their own.
-Take luxury estates for example.
-You might not have the $4.6 million needed to build a luxury estate in the Hollywood Hills on your own, but by using crowdfunding to leverage funding from other investors, this deal suddenly becomes realistic to many investors.
-That's attractive to when you consider the potential for an estimated 22% annualized ROI.
+The low investment minimums are great, but the real power lies in using leverage.
+The crowdfunding model gives you access to bigger deals than most investors can attain on their own.
+Take multi-family developments for example.
+You might not have the millions of dollars needed to build a small apartment building on your own, but by using crowdfunding to leverage funding from other investors, this deal suddenly becomes realistic for many investors.

 Also because of the low investment minimums, many investors can afford to invest in multiple projects at the same time to diversify their property portfolio.

 In traditional real estate investing, you’re putting substantial resources into a single property.
 And while real estate is generally considered a low-risk investment, it is possible for unexpected circumstances to sideline a project.
-If you spread your resources among multiple developments, you’re mitigating your overall risk.
+If you spread your resources among multiple developments, you mitigate the overall risk.

 Flexibility